 You can apply for a PGWP if you have completed a degree, diploma or certificate program at a DLI (such as SAIT) that is a minimum of 8 months in length.
 You also need to meet the following criteria:

-- maintained full-time status as a student in Canada during each semester of your program (except your final semester, which can be part-time, or if you took a leave from studies)
+- maintained full-time status as a student in Canada during each semester of your program (except your scheduled break and final semester, which can be part-time, or if you took an authorized leave from studies)

 - Have a valid study permit (or a study permit that was valid at some point in the last 180 days since you completed your program)*